mattsb42-meta/not-grep/README.rst

 .. code-block:: toml

-    # The "present" checker will error unless the specified value is present.
+    # The "include" checker will error unless the specified value is include.
-    [present]
+    [include]
     "src/**/*.py" = "__all__"

-    # The "exclude" checker will error if the specified value is present.
+    # The "exclude" checker will error if the specified value is include.
     [exclude]
     "src/**/*.py" = "FooClassName"